emarsden/pgmacs/doc/src/table-list.md

 | <kbd>q</kbd>   | Bury the current buffer.                                                             |

+The keybindings in the table-list can be customized by modifying the `pgmacs-table-list-map` keymap.
+The `pgmacs-table-list-map/table` keymap contains keybindings that are only relevant when point is in the tabular display of tables, such as the command to rename the table at point.

 The `More backend information` button will open a buffer that displays further information